HyoungsungKim/Study-Reinforcement-learning/Hands-on/Ch8.md

   - NO!
   - Because there is no guarantee that actions are optimal

+## Double DQN

+- In the paper, ***the authors demonstrated that the basic DQN tends to overestimate values for Q,*** which may be harmful to training performance and sometimes can lead to suboptimal policies.
+  - As a solution to this problem, the authors proposed modifying the Bellman update a bit

+Basic DQN
+$$
+Q(s_t, a_t) = r_t + \gamma \max_aQ'(s_{t+1}, a)
+$$

+- $$Q'(s_{t+1}, a)$$ was Q-values calculated using our target network, so we update with the trained network every n steps.
+- ***The authors of the paper proposed choosing actions for the next state using the trained network,*** but taking values of Q from the target network.
+So, the new expression for target Q-values will look like this:

+$$
+Q(s_t, a_t) = r_t + \gamma \max_a Q'(s_{t+1}, \underset{a}{argmax}Q(s_{t+1}, a))
+$$

+- 만약 argmax가 2개 이상 일때 max함수로 다음 state에서 맥스가 되는 걸 선택  함
+- 트레이닝 할 네트워크에서 선택 가능한 action만 고려 함.
+  - 고려 할 action중에서 가장 큰 action을 선택함
+  - Basic DQN에서는 타겟 네트워크에서 선택 가능한 모든 action을 고려함
+    - 하지만 Double DQN에서는 트레이닝 할 네트워크가 선택 가능한 action만 고려함
+- Q' : Result of target network
+- Q : Result of (being) trained network
+- It is called Double DQN

+## Noisy networks

+***Noisy Networks for Exploration*** : It has a very simple idea for learning exploration characteristics during training instead of having a separate schedule related to exploration.

+- In the Noisy Networks paper, the authors proposed a quite simple solution that, nevertheless, works well.
+- They add noise to the weights of fully connected layers of the network and adjust the parameters of this noise during training using backpropagation.

+The authors proposed two ways of adding the noise

+- Independent Gaussian noise
+  - For every weight in a fully connected layer, we have a random value that we draw from the normal distribution.
+  - Parameters of the noise, $$\mu$$ and $$\sigma$$, are stored inside the layer and get trained using back propagation in the same way that we train weights of the standard linear layer.
+  - The output of such a "noisy layer" is calculated in the same way as in a linear layer
+- Factorized Gaussian noise
+  - To minimize the number of random values to be sampled, ***the authors proposed keeping only two random vectors:***
+    - One with the ***size of the input*** and
+    - Another with the ***size of the output of the layer.***
+  - Then, a random matrix for the layer is created by calculating the outer product of the vectors

+## Prioritized replay buffer

+This method tries to improve the efficiency of samples in the replay buffer by prioritizing those samples according to the training loss.

+- The basic DQN used the replay buffer to break the correlation between immediate transitions in our episodes.
+  - 학습 할 때 비선형성이 있어야 하는게 좋은 것 생각
+  - Stochastic Gradient Descent(SGD) method assumes that the data we use for training has an i.i.d. property.
+  - To solve this problem, the classic DQN method uses a large buffer of transitions, randomly sampled to get the next training batch.
+- The authors of the paper questioned this uniform random sample policy and proved that by ***assigning priorities to buffer samples, according to training loss and sampling the buffer proportional to those priorities,*** we can significantly improve convergence and the policy quality of the DQN.
+  - 트레이닝 로스와 샘플링 비율에 따라 버퍼 샘플에 우선순위를 지정 함
+  - The tricky point here is to keep the balance of training on an "unusual" sample and training on the rest of the buffer.
+  - If we focus only on a small subset of the buffer, ***we can lose our i.i.d. property and simply overfit on this subset***

+$$
+P(i)=\frac{p^\alpha_i}{\sum_k p^{\alpha '}_k}
+$$

+- $$p_i$$ is the priority of the i th sample in the buffer
+- $$\alpha$$ is the number that shows how much emphasis we give to the priority.
+  - If $$\alpha = 0$$, our sampling will become uniform as the classic DQN method.
+  - Larger values for $$\alpha$$ put more stress on samples with higher priority.
+  - It is another hyperparameter to tune.
+This paper proposed $$\alpha$$ as 0.6
+- ***New samples added to the buffer need to be assigned a maximum value of priority*** to be sure that they will be sampled soon.

+### Implementation

+- We need a new replay buffer that will track priorities, sample a batch according to them, calculated weights, and let us update priorities after the loss has become known
+- The second change will be the loss function itself.
+  - Now we not only need to incorporate weights for every sample, ***but we need to pass loss values back to the replay buffer to adjust the priorities of the sampled transitions.***

 ## On-policy vs Off-policy

 - Off-policy methods allow you to train on the previous large history of data or even on human demonstrations, but they usually are slower to converge.